-This page must be signed by the person identified in Step 1 of this cost report as Preparer.
-This person must be the individual who actually prepared the cost report or who has primary responsibility for the preparation of the cost report for the provider.
-Signing as Preparer carries the responsibility for an accurate and complete cost report prepared in accordance with applicable methodology rules and instructions.
-Signing as Preparer signifies that the preparer is knowledgeable of the applicable methodology rules and instructions and that the preparer has either completed the cost report himself/herself in accordance with those rules and instructions or has adequately supervised and thoroughly instructed his/her employees in the proper completion of the cost report.
-Ultimate responsibility for the cost report, an executed Preparer Certification page (with original signature and original notary stamp/seal) may be submitted by each preparer.
+This page must be signed by the person identified in Step 1 of this accountability report as Preparer.
+This person must be the individual who actually prepared the accountability report or who has primary responsibility for the preparation of the accountability report for the provider.
+Signing as Preparer carries the responsibility for an accurate and complete accountability report prepared in accordance with applicable methodology rules and instructions.
+Signing as Preparer signifies that the preparer is knowledgeable of the applicable methodology rules and instructions and that the preparer has either completed the accountability report himself/herself in accordance with those rules and instructions or has adequately supervised and thoroughly instructed his/her employees in the proper completion of the cost report.
+Ultimate responsibility for the accountability report lies with the person signing as Preparer.
+If more than one person prepared the cost report, an executed Preparer Certification page (with original signature and original notary stamp/seal) may be submitted by each preparer.
 All persons signing the methodology certification must have attended the required cost report training.